Frequently Asked Question

 Who can attend Sibshops?

 Sibshops are specifically for children and youth who have a sibling with an intellectual or developmental disability or a life-limiting health condition.
 Parent/caregivers of participants do not attend Sibshops.
-The age of participants ranges from 8-18 years of age.
-Sibshops Northern California offers Sibshops for three different age clusters to ensure the content and format are age-appropriate.
+Sibs aged 8-18 are invited to attend, and will be grouped with similar ages.
+Sibshops West offers Sibshops for three different age groups: Grades 3 - 5, Grades 6 - 8, and Grades 9 - 12.

 Who designs and runs the Sibshops?